jamesoh/mycars/README.md

-# ruby on Rails Tutorial: sample application
+# MyGarage Sandbox Application

+This application was based on
-This is the sample application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://micahelhartl.com/).
+the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://micahelhartl.com/).